jeddl/NextJS-Static-Blog/src/pages/articles/contents/Manjaro-Installation_Configuration.md

 When starting the machine, hold `option` key to enter the disk loading page, and use the USB to start.
 And then just follow the steps.

 As I mentioned above, I chose Manjaro Architect.
-The setup process was pretty straight forward most of the time, but there were some tricky parts  would like to discuss.
+The setup process was pretty straightforward most of the time, but there were some tricky parts that I would like to discuss.

 ...To Be Continued...